-size_t is an unsigned integer data type which is defined in various header files like:
+size_t is an unsigned integral data type which is defined in various header files such as:

-It’s a type which is used to represent sizes of objects in bytes, hence it can be returned by the sizeof operator.
-So it is guaranteed to be big enough to contain the size of the biggest object that system can handle.
-Basically the maximum permissible size is dependent on the compiler.
-If compiler is 32 bit then it is nothing other than typedef(i.e., alias) for unsigned int but if compiler is 64 bit then it would be a typedef for unsigned long long.
-In short size_t is never negative.
+It’s a type which is used to represent the size of objects in bytes and is therefore used as the return type by the sizeof operator.
+It is guaranteed to be big enough to contain the size of the biggest object the host system can handle.
+Basically the maximum permissible size is dependent on the compiler; if the compiler is 32 bit then it is simply a typedef(i.e., alias) for unsigned int but if the compiler is 64 bit then it would be a typedef for unsigned long long.
+The size_t data type is never negative.

-Therefore many library function of C language declare their argument and return type as size_t like malloc, memcpy and strlen.
+Therefore many C library functions like malloc, memcpy and strlen declare their arguments and return type as size_t.
 For instance,

 size_t or any unsigned type might be seen used as loop variable as loop variables are typically greater than or equal to 0.

 Note: When we use a size_t object, we have to make sure that in all the contexts it is used, including arithmetic, we want only non-negative values.
 For instance, the following program would definitely give the unexpected result:

 Output Infinite loop and then segmentation fauilt

 This article is contributed by Shubham Bansal.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 - What is data type of FILE in C ?